IntelRealSense/librealsense/doc/android/AndroidJavaApp.md

-#  Build an Android Application for RealSense SDK
+#  Build an Android Application for RealSense SDK with libuvc
 This document describes how to build an Android application to stream Depth data with RealSense cameras.

 > Read about Android support [here](./Android.md).